kyren/gc-arena/README.md

 * A harder to solve limitation is that there is currently no system for multi-threaded allocation and collection.
-The basic lifetime and safety techniques here would still work in an arena supprinting multi-threading, but these crates do not support this.
+The basic lifetime and safety techniques here would still work in an arena supporting multi-threading, but these crates do not support this.

-* Another limitiation is that the `Collect` trait does not provide a mechanism to move pointers once they are allocated, so this limits the types of collectors that could be written.
+* Another limitiation is that the `Collect` trait does not provide a mechanism to move objects once they are allocated, so this limits the types of collectors that could be written.

 * The `gc-sequence` crate is inconvenient to use, as it requires combinators to